easegress-io/easegress/doc/reference/filters.md

 For request with URL of `https://example.com:8080/apis/v1/user?id=1`, URI part is `/apis/v1/user?id=1`, path part is `/apis/v1/user` and full part is `https://example.com:8080/apis/v1/user?id=1`.

 By default, we return status code of `301` "Moved Permanently".
-To return status code of `302` "Found", change `statusCode` in yaml.
+To return status code of `302` "Found" or other `3xx`, change `statusCode` in yaml.

 ```yaml
 name: demo-pipeline